Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-Rental property areas affected by the Healthy Homes Standard in Pakowhai include each:
+Property rental areas that are affected with The Healthy Homes Standards in Pakowhai include each:

 • Living Rooms